laravel/docs/packages.md

 		__DIR__.'/path/to/config/courier.php' => config_path('courier.php'),
 	]);

-Now, when users of your package execute Laravel's `vendor:publish` command, your file will be copied from the location you specified.
+Now, when users of your package execute Laravel's `vendor:publish` command, your file will be copied to the specified location.
 Of course, once your configuration has been published, it can be accessed like any other configuration file:

 	$value = config('courier.option');